inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/breaking-changes/breaking-changes.md

 #### Added `OTLPMetricsExporter` and `OTLPTraceExporter`

-Due to the migration to OpenTelemetry, InspectIT Ocelot now supports OpenTelemetry Protocol (OTLP) exporter for metrics and tracing.
+Due to the migration to OpenTelemetry, inspectIT Ocelot now supports OpenTelemetry Protocol (OTLP) exporter for metrics and tracing.

 #### Exporter property `url` and `grpc` replaced by `endpoint`